-significantly different from commercial banks.
+On this issue, a notable point is the construction of panel data consisting of 26 banks (not all banks) from the year 1997 to 2007.
+Specialized banks were excluded from the data, as their behavior is significantly different from those of commercial banks.
 Similarly, newly established small banks were also excluded as they do not have an established presence.
-These adjustments left us with 26 banks.
+These adjustments left us with 26 banks operating over the period of analysis.
 A key point to note is the fact that 26 banks hold over 90 percent of commercial banks assets over the period of analysis, which shows that that there is no significant loss of information from restricting the number of banks to 26.
 While these adjustments are expected to help reduce the problem of entry or exit of new banks in line with the required assumptions for the PR-H statistic, an indirect effect of the presence of these banks on the behavior of the rest of the banks included for analysis does exist.